1. Why should I publish a book?

 What the book is about should be clear from the complete title.
 It’s helpful if the title promises a benefit or offers a solution to a problem.
 For instance, Better Time Management for Better Productivity.
 Dry as a bone, but clear.

 Memorable is better than unique.
 It makes it easy for people to recommend your book to their friends.
 Weird words or foreign phrases may have the opposite effect.
 Titles that are easy to say are more memorable.
 Metaphors are memorable and make powerful titles, and can be easy to remember.
 Think, Chicken Soup for the Soul.
-If your title is easy to say, there’s a better chance people will remember it, and they can say it to others.
+If your title is easy to say, there’s a better chance people will remember it.
 Alliterative titles are fun—Bobbie’s Best Brownies—but be careful with slang expressions that may fall out of fashion quickly and make your book sound out of date.
 If your target market is not likely to appreciate inappropriate or swear words, avoid them.

 15. How can I prepare to be interviewed about my book?